Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-As firms recruit new employees for accounting and finance jobs, certifications immediately demonstrate the areas of specialized knowledge of potential hires.
+As firms recruit new employees for accounting and finance jobs, certifications immediately demonstrate areas of specialized knowledge among potential hires.

 Financial certification FAQs

-Here are answers to some of the most commonly asked questions on financial or accounting certifications.
+Here are answers to some of the most commonly asked questions about financial or accounting certifications.

 The CPA is generally considered the most difficult due to its broad scope, strict requirements and multi-part exam.
 The CMA is often regarded as one of the more accessible certifications, particularly for individuals with a bachelor's degree and relevant work experience.
 Here's how some of the top certifications compare in terms of rigor:

 • CPA: Most CPAs have earned a bachelor's degree, and many pursue a Master of Business Administration or a master's degree in accountancy.
-The CPA exam varies by state but typically includes four sections administered over multiple days.
+Most states also require at least 150 college credit hours to qualify for CPA licensure.
+The CPA exam varies by state but typically includes four sections administered over separate testing sessions.

 • CFA: The CFA designation requires a bachelor's degree (or equivalent experience) and 4,000 hours of qualified work experience.
-It also involves passing three exam levels, not two.
+It also involves passing three exam levels.
 Typically, it takes four or more years to complete the CFA program, with candidates logging over 300 study hours per exam level.

 • CGFM and CMA: Both the CGFM and CMA designations require a bachelor's degree or an approved accounting credential, along with a minimum of two years of professional experience.
 Each certification involves passing a set of exams — three for CGFM and two for CMA.